Why wellbeing matters

 of employees surveyed rated their mental wellbeing as good or excellent.*

 What’s worse, a gap has emerged between how employees say they are really doing and how leaders think they are doing.
-That disconnect might suggest why many organizations have yet to fully address these issues.
+That disconnect might suggest why many organisations have yet to fully address these issues.

 Wellbeing affects everything